nicholas-roether/quicksend-server/README.md

 Currently, the following API routes are implemented:
 - `/user`
   - `/create`: Creating new users
+  - `/info`:   Get information about the authenticated user
 - `/devices`
   - `/add`:    Add a new device for the authenticated user
   - `/remove`: Remove a device for the authenticated user
   - `/list`:   List all devices registered for the authenticated user

 ### Authentication